watson-developer-cloud/salesforce-sdk/README.md

 The IBM Watson Salesforce SDK uses the [Watson API](http://www.ibm.com/watson/developercloud/) services to help you solve complex problems using Apex in your Salesforce environment.
 If you'd like, you can follow along with our video playlist [here](https://www.youtube.com/playlist?list=PLZDyxLlNKRY8qrs90oRPvVHocJhYOOj3n) to start using the SDK.
 Otherwise, continue reading to learn how to get started.

-## Note about Assistant v2
-Assistant v2 is currently in **private beta** and requires access to use.
-To learn more and find out how to get access, please read [here](https://www.ibm.com/blogs/watson/2018/03/the-future-of-watson-conversation-watson-assistant/).

 ## Before you begin

 * You need an [IBM Cloud][ibm-cloud-onboarding] account.